lesonly/ISNet/README.md

 ## evaluation

-We provide the predicted saliency maps on five benchmark datasets ([Baidu drive](link：https://pan.baidu.com/s/1usIegmAAbt9FJAx_FIMoFg?pwd=dkkt code: dkkt).
+We provide the predicted saliency maps on five benchmark datasets,including PASCAL-S, ECSSD, HKU-S, DUT-OMRON and DUTS-TE. ([Baidu drive](link：https://pan.baidu.com/s/1usIegmAAbt9FJAx_FIMoFg?pwd=dkkt code: dkkt)

 You can use the evaluation code in the folder  "eval_code" for fair comparisons, but you may need to revise the `algorithms` , `data_root`, and `maps_root` defined in the `main.m`.